ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 Will be installed:
 - riscv64-linux-musleabi_for_x86_64-pc-linux-gnu (Used by RT-Thread compilation)
 - riscv64-glibc-gcc-thead_20200702 (Need for using GDB)
-- T-HEAD_DebugServer (Need for using JTAG connetion)
+- T-HEAD_DebugServer (Need for using JTAG connection)

 ## Build bootloaders
 To compile bootloaders use command